dessalines/flowchat/README.md

 - Figure out how to get thumbnails from links.... might be tough for non-imgur-like things.
   - Get working for imgur first.
 - Build startup documentation, setting up postgres, git clone.
+- Add a forum mod startup page:
+  - Currently, only have the rank weighting on it.
+- Front page is the list of discussions.
+  - Needs to have smart scrolling
+  - Add popular tags
+- Poll every so often for new messages.
+- Add moderator abilities:
+  - removing comments
+  - blocking users
+- Add tooltips for everything, move to icons not text

+# Finished
 - Add trending algorithms [1](http://sorentwo.com/2013/12/30/let-postgres-do-the-work.html)
   - Possibly tunable for each thread creator?
   - comment and discussion ranking based on: